Fire or Smoke Alarm

 If you or one of your guests discover a fire (no matter how small) or a smoke alarm sounds…

-- If you or one of your guests smell gas…
+If you or one of your guests smells gas…

 - Do not try to identify the source of the leak.